Joe-Collins-1986/minesweeper/README.md

    <details>
       <summary style="font-weight:bold">Priority Matrix</summary>
    <br>
-   The below maps out the feaibility of the features considered against the user value they provide to help establish the priortiy they have as part of the build.
+   The below maps out the feasibility of the features considered against the user value they provide to help establish the priority they have as part of the build.

    ![Priority Matrix](readme_assets/features/priority-matrix.png)
-   If you have a LucidChart account you can also view this priority matrix [here](https://lucid.app/lucidspark/4b1e28c9-055d-4535-87d6-0f258286fe20/edit?viewport_loc=-2982%2C2311%2C4151%2C2041%2C0_0&invitationId=inv_67402cc9-c065-4b2a-ac9d-b9c360a0b967)
+   If you have a LucidChart account, you can also view this priority matrix [here](https://lucid.app/lucidspark/4b1e28c9-055d-4535-87d6-0f258286fe20/edit?viewport_loc=-2982%2C2311%2C4151%2C2041%2C0_0&invitationId=inv_67402cc9-c065-4b2a-ac9d-b9c360a0b967)
    <br>

    Following this review the build order of the features will be broken down into phases: